Do you know how most people buy sofas?

 The rule of thumb is to allow enough room for walking around it.

-Use tape to get a visual representation of how your room will look like after it is set up.
-If you’re not happy with this setup, repeat until you are.
+Use tape to get a visual representation of what your room will look like after it is set up.
+If you’re not happy with this setup, repeat it until you are.

 Remember that a sectional, a corner couch, a curved sectional, and a curved corner couch have different space requirements.

 Summary: Enclose the area where your couch will stay with tape to get a good visual of how your room will look.

 Measure the Area

 Now it’s time to measure the taped area properly.
 It’s unlikely the standard bedroom furniture proportions will fit with your taped area, but you can at least know the ballpark you’re revolving in.

-If your sofa will sit in front of a window, check that the sofa’s height is smaller than the sill’s height for easy opening and closing.
+If your sectional sofa will sit in front of a window, check that the sofa’s height is smaller than the sill’s height for easy opening and closing.

 Summary: Measure the enclosure you’ve taped, but take into account other pieces of living room furniture and windows.